Part 1 in a series of tutorials on value investing, the mispriced markets way.

 Buying For The Long-Term

 I take this thought process a step further and generally consider myself to be buying a more or less permanent ownership stake in that business.
-I like to buy with the idea that I am going to own this business for the next 10 or 15 or 20 years, through boom periods and through busts.
+I like to buy with the idea that I am prepared to own this business for the next 10 or 20 years, through boom periods and through busts.
 If I am not comfortable owning a company for the long haul then I don’t buy it.
 If something goes wrong, I don’t assume that I will be able to “get out in time”; I assume that I am riding this puppy all the way down to zero.
 (And, in fact, I’ve done just that on a number of occasions.)

 One of the greatest advantages that a small, private investor has (and there are many) is this ability to adopt a long-term outlook.
 So many investors and so much of the Wall Street machine is geared towards immediate gratification and short-term results.
 If you can take the long view, you can find incredible opportunities that the myopic masses have missed.